-Above all, though, is Coulter Road Baptist Church’s commitment to sharing the gospel with the people who walk through their doors.
-The church has had seven baptisms since January, more than double the number they baptized in 2021.
+Above all, though, is Coulter Road’s commitment to sharing the gospel with the people who walk through their doors.
+By late summer the church had reported seven baptisms since January, more than double the number they baptized in 2021.

-Dickey encouraged other churches looking to analyze and re-vision their outreach strategies to get in touch with Smith and other members of the Texas Baptists staff.
+Dickey encouraged other churches looking to analyze and re-vision their outreach strategies to get in touch with Smith and other members of the BGCT staff.

 As the church has honed its strategy for greeting and evangelizing new guests, they are now looking for ways to attract more members of their community.